laurensw75/SpeechAPIDemo/README.md

 # SpeechAPIDemo
-Small JAVA application demonstrating the use of the net-speech-api for kaldigstserver
+JAVA application demonstrating the use of the net-speech-api for kaldigstserver.

-Unfortunately, I have been unable to run this from outside the IDE.
-You're welcome to try and make it work.
-I've given up on it :(
+Large parts of the code are based on https://github.com/Kaljurand/net-speech-api, and this code can be used as a starting point for a client using kaldigstserver (https://github.com/alumae/kaldi-gstreamer-server).